nuelodek/nuelodek/README.md

 **Links to portfolio**

+- Linkedin Job Tracker:
+- Built a chrome extention package for tracking Linkedin jobs application and sending reminders.
+-
 - PennySchool - https://pennyschool.app
-- A platform to simplify school fees and other fee payments for universities, and other institutions
+  A platform to simplify school fees and other fee payments for universities, and other institutions

 - Cheshire ITTC - https://cheshireittc.co.uk
   Built a Wordpress plugin to send confirmation emails to clients.